-1. (a) Before enrolment, a candidate for the MBA degree shall have:

-(ii) been accepted by the MBA Director as capable of proceeding with the proposed course of study.

-(b) Requirement (a)(i) may be waived by the Associate Dean (Graduate Studies and Research) of the Faculty of Commerce and Administration for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.
+- 1. (a) Before enrolment, a candidate for the MBA degree shall have: - (i) completed a Bachelor's degree; - (ii) been accepted by the MBA Director as capable of proceeding with the proposed course of study. - (b) Requirement (a)(i) may be waived by the Associate Dean (Graduate Studies and Research) of the Faculty of Commerce and Administration for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.